PattyHarris/CompleteReactWebDevelopmentCourse/Readme-Styling-React.md

 ```

 4. Challenge is to correct the bottom margin in the header and button partial styles so that for smaller devices the bottom margin is the $m-size instead of the $l-size - e.g. add the media query to those files as we did above.

+## Bonus Section: Favicon

+1. This is the icon that appears next to the website name on the browser tab.
+The icon is in the resources for this section.
+Copy the PNG to a new folder "images" in the "public" folder of this project.

+2. A link tag is added to index.html that specifies the relationship (e.g. "rel"), type, and href for the png.
+Refresh the page, and the icon should then appear.